We’re working on the 2018 Budget. We want your feedback.

 Are there budget pressures you can identify now?

 There are number of variables that can impact the 2018 Budget.
 We have projected a $15 million impact as a result of changes announced in the 2017-2018 Provincial Budget.
-This certainly makes the 2018 Budget challenging and again, we would ask residents to take the time to let us know their spending priorities through the online tool.
+This certainly makes the 2018 Budget challenging and again, we would ask residents to take the time to let us know their spending priorities.
 Your feedback is important.

 Are you considering new revenue alternatives in the 2018 Budget?